RWTH-EBC/AgentLib/docs/0.7.0/docs/_sources/installation.md.txt

 ## Optional dependencies

-To install optional dependencies, install the agentlib with the key, i.e. to install with FMU support, do:
+To install optional dependencies, install the AgentLib with the key, i.e. to install with FMU support, do:
 ```
 pip install agentlib[fmu]
 ```